ryugold777/Godot_Interaction_With_Demo/README.md

 English:

-Interaction with NPC's and objects with sound
+Interaction with NPC's and objects with sound.

 [Interaction.zip](https://github.com/ryugold777/Interaction_With_Demo/files/10378521/Interaction.zip)